laurentkempe/blog/source/_drafts/dotnet-aspire-and-dev-container.md

 ![Rider .NET Aspire Run Configuration](/images/2025/dotnet-aspire_jetbrains-rider-run-configuration.png)

 This will start the application and open the browser to the URL of the Web project.
-Then Rider, will ask you the permission to open the following URL:
+Then Rider will ask you for permission to open the following URL:

 ![Rider .NET Aspire Open Following Url](/images/2025/dotnet-aspire_jetbrains-rider-open-following-url.png)